ChristerNilsson/ELO-Pairings/README.md

 ## Instructions for organizers
 * Edit the **URL**
-* Add the elos and names of the players
+* Add the elos and names of the players, eventually in alphabetical order
 * Fields
 	* **TOUR** the header of the tournament.
 Optional
 	* **DATE** the Date.
 Optional